vaail/formulize/README.md

 So first of all, you need to import formula css, js file (check src or dist folder in this repository) after jQuery imported.

-And try this snippet in your html file.
+And try to write this snippet in your html file.

 ```html
 <head>